United States Regiments & Batteries > New YorkInfantry

 Phelps’ Brigade formed line at 5:30 A. M. on September 17, and moved in support of Gibbon’s Brigade.
 When Gibbon deployed, 135 yards north of this in the Cornfield and on the plateau west of the Hagerstown Pike, Phelps’ Brigade (425 officers and men) halted 25 paces in his rear, in the Cornfield.
 After Gibbon advanced and became heavily engaged on both sides of the Pike, Phelps moved to the support of his left and fought on this ground.
 The subsequent movements of this Brigade conformed to those of Gibbon.
 After heavy loss it retired to the fields north of D. R. Miller’s and thence beyond the Poffenberger Lane.

-September 20 Lt.
-Colonel Searing promoted to colonel and Major Chrysler to lieutenant colonel, both with rank to August 30
+September 20 Lieutenant Colonel Searing was promoted to colonel and Major Chrysler to lieutenant colonel, both with rank to August 30

 October 29 Movement to Falmouth, Va.

-October 30 Crossed the Potomac at the pontoon bridge at Berlin, crossed Bull Run Mountain and drove the enemy out of and occupied Warrenton.
+October 30 Crossed the Potomac at the pontoon bridge at Berlin, crossed Bull Run Mountain, drove the enemy out of and occupied Warrenton.

-November 1 To Brooks Station on the Falmouth and Aquia Creek Railroas.
-Captain Albert Perry of Company F promoted to major.
+November 1 Marched to Brooks Station on the Falmouth and Aquia Creek Railroad.
+Captain Albert Perry of Company F was promoted to major.

-December 7 Two companies consolidated and a new company joins regiment as Company F
+December 7 Two companies were consolidated and a new company joined regiment as Company F.

 December 12-15